Juan Márquez Cabrera: Last years as Governor of Florida

 In 1686, faced with the possible presence of Robert Cavelier's French colony on the lower Mississippi River, Cabrera assigned Marcos Delgado to lead a troop of 13 soldiers and 40 Indians to explore and observe the territory between San Luis de Apalache and the river and bay of Espiritu Santo bay.
 The objective of the expedition was to search for and destroy the colony.
 Delgado and his men traveled through of places such as Dothan and Mobile County, in modern-day Alabama, and made contact with several Native American tribes (including the Choctaw and Cherokee people), but did not find the colony.

-In August, 1686, Governor Cabrera sponsored a raiding party of Spaniards, Guale Indians, and pardo militiamen, under the overall command of Thomás de León, that sacked the plantation of the English Governor of Carolina, Joseph Morton, as well as others, and burned the Scottish settlement at Port Royal Island.
+In August, 1686, Governor Cabrera sponsored a strike force of Spaniards, Guale Indians, and pardo militiamen, under the overall command of Tomás de León, that sacked the plantation of the English Governor of Carolina, Joseph Morton, Paul Grimball, as well as others, and burned the Scottish settlement at Port Royal Island.
 Captain de León intended to attack Charles Town but a sudden storm arose, forcing the Spanish to return to St. Augustine.

 Cabrera's administration negatively impacted and abused the Indigenous peoples of the province as well as criollos, Christian natives, widows, Mexicans, and Cubans, causing the Franciscans to protest vociferously against the governor, leading to his arrest by the Crown.
 On April 11, 1687, he was replaced by Diego de Quiroga y Losado as governor of La Florida.